Santería: Offerings and animal sacrifice

 Offerings are called ebbó (or ebó), and are given to the oricha, ancestral spirits, to a person's own ori, and sometimes to the earth.
 These offerings can consist of fruit and other foodstuffs, liquor, flowers, candles, money, or slaughtered animals.
 Divination is often used to determine the exact nature of the offering; initiates are supposed to provide offerings on a regular basis, and at least once a year.
 Given to strengthen the supernatural forces, to thank them, or as a supplication, they help form a reciprocal relationship with these entities in the hope of receiving something in return.
 If this fails to materialise, practitioners may resort to several explanations: that the details of the ritual were incorrect, that the priest or priestess carrying out the rite lacked sufficient aché, or that the wrong ebbó was provided for the situation.

-Conducted by a matador, animal sacrifice is called matanza.
-It is usually carried out by a man, with menstruating women prohibited from involvement.
+Animal sacrifice is called matanza, or sometimes ebó eyé, with the person carrying it out termed the matador.
+This is usually a man, with menstruating women prohibited from involvement.
 Birds—including guinea fowl, chickens, and doves—are commonly sacrificed, usually by having their throats slit or their heads twisted and ripped off.
 For rituals of greater importance, sacrifices are often of four-legged animals.
 Some practitioners describe the killing of animals as an acceptable substitute to human sacrifice, and in Cuba there have been persistent rumours of children being sacrificed in Santería rites.
 The oricha and egun are believed to "eat" the blood of the victim; the latter's lifeforce is deemed to transfer to the oricha, thus strengthening its aché.
 An animal that struggles to avoid being killed is sometimes understood as having particular strength which will then pass to the oricha.

 Once killed, the animals' severed heads may be placed on top of the sopera belonging to the oricha to which the sacrifice has been directed.
 After the carcass has been butchered, some of the organs—known as acheses—may be cooked and offered to the oricha; other parts will be eaten by practitioners.
 Some of the blood may be collected and added to omiero, an infusion of herbs and water.
 Believed to contain much aché, this liquid is used for removing malevolent influences and in ceremonies for baptising ritual tools.
 Santería's animal sacrifice has been a cause of concern for many non-practitioners.
 It has sometimes brought adherents into confrontation with the law, as with the 1993 case of Church of the Lukumi Babalu Aye v.
 City of Hialeah, in which the U.S. Supreme Court ruled that animal cruelty laws targeted specifically at Santería were unconstitutional.